Sats2/cosmicBallet/README.md

 # cosmicBallet

 **cosmicBallet** is a python based N-Body Problem solver that has the capabilities to solve the N-Body Problem using various solvers that can be user specified depending on the required accuracy and runtime complexities.
+For saving animation results, it is assumed that the user already has ```ffmpeg``` already installed in the system.
+If it is not installed, refer to the installation procedures available in the guides linked for [Windows](https://www.wikihow.com/Install-FFmpeg-on-Windows), [Unix](https://www.tecmint.com/install-ffmpeg-in-linux/) and [MacOS](https://phoenixnap.com/kb/ffmpeg-mac), or via the official documentation [here](https://ffmpeg.org/download.html).

 ## Installation Guide